@leanjs/react

 }

-Use any of our hooks in your components, e.g.
+Use any of your hooks in your components, e.g.

 // It's recommended to move your ./shared-runtime file to its own package